Learning theory

 This master class on learning theory covers the classical PAC framework for learning, stochastic gradient descent, tensor methods.
 We also touch upon topics from the recent literature on mean field methods for NN and the double descent phenomenon.

-Teaching Assitant: Anastasia Remizova - anastasia.remizova@epfl.ch
+Teaching Assitant: Perrine Vantalon - perrine.vantalon@epfl.ch

-Courses: Mondays 8h15-10h in presence Room INM202; Exercises: Tuesdays 17h15-19h in presence Room INR219.
+Courses: Mondays 8h15-10h Room INM202; Exercises: Tuesdays 17h15-19h Room INR219.

 We will use this moodle page to distribute homeworks, solutions, and lecture material each week.
 As well as use the discussion and questions forum.
 Dont hesitate to actively use this forum.